Mendenhall Glacier, 20 km from Juneau, Alaska.

 |As far as we know this information was accurate when it was published (see years in brackets), but may have changed since then.

 Please check rates and details directly with the companies in question if you need more recent info.

 |1942||begin of monitoring by the Juneau Icefield Research Program.|

 Mendenhall Glacier is located very close to Juneau, and so it is quite popular.
-There is an impressive visitor center with view of the glacier, just north of town.
+There is an impressive Visitor Center with a view of the glacier, just north of town.
 Thats why the locals often call the glacier Sitaantaagu (Glacier Behind the Town) or Aak’wtaaksit (Glacier Behind the Little Lake).
-However, it has receded 800 m from 1500 to 1958, but since then to 2020 it receded 3.3 km.
+However, it receded 800 m from 1500 to 1958, but since then to 2020 it receded 3.3 km.

-As glaciers and especially ice caves are constantly shifting, melting, and collapsing, we suggest not to visit this cave without a guide.
+As glaciers and especially ice caves are constantly shifting, melting, and collapsing, we suggest not visiting this cave without a guide.
 Even the way to the cave is dangerous.
-And as it constantly collapses and reform, it might change its location and it is quite difficult to find.
+And as it constantly collapses and reforms, it might change its location, and it is quite difficult to find.
 If you are still not dissuaded, travel to Juneau, and visit Mendenhall Glacier Visitor Center.
-They have an exhibition on glaciers and glacier caves, and they can help you booking a tour on the glacier.
+They have an exhibition on glaciers and glacier caves, and they can help you to book a tour on the glacier.